 ‘It’ by Stephen King

-And, if like me, you have a vivid imagination, then a story like ‘It’ could be just as terrifying in book form this spooky season!
+For me, books can often be even more scary than films, as you can imagine all the gruesome, vivid details for yourself.
+And, if like me, you have a very vivid imagination, a story like ‘It’ could be just as terrifying in book form this spooky season!

 ‘Dracula’ by Bram Stoker